edgexfoundry/device-sdk-go/README.md

  - `FilterByValueDescriptor([]string valueDescriptors)` - This function will filter the event data down to the specified device value descriptor before calling the next function.

 ### Conversion
-There are two primary conversions available in the SDK that can be added to your pipeline.
+There are two conversions included in the SDK that can be added to your pipeline.
 These transforms return a `string`.

  - `TransformToXML()`  - This function received an `events.Model` type and converts it to XML format.
  - `TransformToJSON()` - This function received an `events.Model` type and converts it to JSON format.

 ### Export Functions
-There are two primary export functions available in the SDK that can be added to your pipeline.
+There are two export functions included in the SDK that can be added to your pipeline.

 - `HTTPPost(string url)` - This function requires an endpoint be passed in order to configure the URL to `POST` data to.
 Currently, only unauthenticated endpoints are supported.
 Authenticated endpoints will be supported in the future.
 - `MQTTPublish()` - Coming Soon